deanagan/planning-board-backend/README.md

     `dotnet tool update --global dotnet-ef`

 Sometimes, dotnet-ef isn't in the path.
 Check here ->  %USERPROFILE%\.dotnet\tools to make sure it is there.
 Otherwise, add to environment variable -> PATH
+After updating the environment variable path, you can use `refreshenv`, which comes with chocolatey.

 Add migration
     `dotnet ef migrations add [migration name] [options]`